readthedocs/blog/building-docs-in-pull-requests.rst

 We are planing to extend this feature to other platforms such as GitLab and BitBucket.
 We are also planning to make this feature more customizable through our configaration file (``.readthedocs.yaml``).
-If you have any improvements or features in mind we would love to know about it.
+If you have any improvements or features in mind for building documentation in pull requests we would love to know about it.
-Please feel free to send us an `email <mailto:support@readthedocs.org>`_.
+Please feel free to `let us know <mailto:team@readthedocs.org>`_.

 Contributors Wanted
 ===================